owlfish/owlauth-spec/Specification.md

 Once the application has determine the location of the Owlauth server, it will then perform a POST on the URL `https://<owlauthserver:port>/login`, a JSON object with the following attributes:

- * `Service` - The name of the application requesting the login.
+ * `ApplicationName` - The name of the application requesting the login.
 This must be no longer than 80 characters.
  * `User` - The email address provided by the user.

 The Owlauth server will return a JSON object with the following attributes: